jplindstrom/p5-autobox-Transform/README.md

 to move the cursor around a lot just to fix dereferencing, order of operations etc.

-autobox::Transform provides a few higher level methods for mapping, greping and sorting common cases which are easier to read and write.
+On top of this, [autobox::Transform](https://metacpan.org/pod/autobox::Transform) provides a few higher level methods for mapping, greping and sorting common cases which are easier to read and write.

 Since they are at a slightly higher semantic level, once you know them they also provide a more specific meaning than just "map" or "grep".